pnbruckner/ha-illuminance/README.md

 ## Configuration variables
 - **api_key**: Weather Underground API key.
 Required when using WU.
-- **entity_id**: Entity ID of Dark Sky or YR entity.
+- **entity_id**: Entity ID of entity that indicates current weather conditions.
 See examples below.
-Required when using Dark Sky or YR.
+Required when not using WU.
 - **name** (*Optional*): Name of the sensor.
 Default is `Illuminance`.
 - **scan_interval** (*Optional*): Polling interval.
 For non-WU configs only applies during ramp up period around sunrise and ramp down period around sunset.
 Minimum is 5 minutes.
 Default is 5 minutes.
 - **query**: Weather Underground query.
 See https://www.wunderground.com/weather/api/d/docs?d=data/index.
 Required when using WU.